Welcome To LI Integrated Physical Therapy Bohemia, NY

 At LI Integrated, we offer both chiropractic adjustments and therapeutic treatments, such as moist heat therapy.
 These healing processes ensure that relief can be provided for any pain or discomfort you may be experiencing.
-Our physical therapy Bohemia, NY at LI Integrated can help you decide which treatments work best for you.
+Our board-certified physical therapists can help at LI Integrated can help you decide which treatments work best for you.
 Contact us today so that we can begin your moist heat therapy!

 How Can Spinal Decompression Help You?

 Did you know that lower back is one of the most common causes of disability in people under 45 years old?
 If you are suffering, luckily there are plenty of treatment options for you to explore.
 Spinal decompression therapy is a groundbreaking FDA approved therapy, great for those looking for relief but wanting to avoid surgery.
 The treatment is completely painless.
 In fact, many people find it to be quite relaxing.